New electronic device on Buddy Ellis Road leaving residents puzzled

 "It's this red thing just staring at you, just lit up in the morning," resident Amanda Miller said.

-She says it was creepy when she first saw it last week.
+She said it creeped her out when she first saw it last week.

 "It was lit up red whenever I brought the kids to the school bus, and I didn't know what it was.
 My son says it's a camera."